stievie/ABx/CONTRIBUTING.md

 As C++ IDE on Linux I prefer QtCreator.
 There are QtCreator project files `.creator` in the subdirectories of the projects.
 You can also setup QtCreator to build the projects with the makefiles in the `makefiles` directory.

+## If you don't want to code

+That's also great, because a game doesn't need only code, in fact coding is the smallest problem.
+It also needs people who do:

+* 3D Modeling
+* Animations
+* Story writing
+* Creating maps
+* Creating skills
+* Music
+* Sound effects
+* Particle effects
+* Icons
+* Concept art

+and a whole lot more.